erinconlisk/EBSNEcoHealth/README.md

 1. To download other eBird data.
 You will need to "register", sign in, and request access.
 The process starts here: https://ebird.org/data/download

-     1.i.
+     i.
 I downloaded data for CA across January 2010 to December 2020.
 The resulting file is titled: "ebd_US-CA_201001_202012_relJan-2021.txt"
 The title of this file reflects its contents.
 The "ebd_US-" means eBird USA, followed by "CA", the state, and the dates 201001 for Jan 2010 and 202012 for Dec 2020

-     1.ii.
+     ii.
 This excerpt of eBird data is very large and takes a long time to load.
 In order to be able to continue loading eBird data directly, you need to make sure that you request a manageable excerpt of data.
 Trying to upload the whole eBird data is not possible in R without using the eBird package “auk”.
 I found this package to be difficult to use and so did the data processing myself.

-     1.iii.
+     iii.
 Note in the script there is a command: save.image(paste(ebirdpath, "eBird_loaded.RData", sep="")) to save the text file as an R project after some initial processing has been completed.
 This is advisable.
 You can then load the data with the command:
 		load(paste(ebirdpath, "eBird_loaded.RData", sep=""))
 where “ebirdpath” is the directory to where you want to save the file (e.g. “C:/”).

-     1.iv.
+     iv.
 Finally, the eBird data file is too large to upload to the repository or share by email.
 Here is a link to the eBird data used in this assessment:
 XXXXXXXXXXXXXXXXXXXXXX

 2. The file "AgencyBoundary_dissolve_rprj" which defines the EBSN agency boundaries.